tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # Empty Authenticator

-If, given an authenticator request, the endpoint does not have an appropriate certificate or does not want to return one, it constructs an authenticated refusal called an empty authenticator.
+If, given an authenticator request, the endpoint does not have an appropriate identity or does not want to return one, it constructs an authenticated refusal called an empty authenticator.
 This is a Finished message sent without a Certificate or CertificateVerify.
 This message is an HMAC over the hashed authenticator transcript with a Certificate message